Liar Liar

 To Elliot

-Cast: Zoë (29): A larger woman, dental hygienist, Daniel (30): A skinny man, career challenged, James (29): Not a tall man, owns a towing company
+James (29): Not a tall man, owns a towing company

-Synopsis: Three old friends are brought together by the early death of high school classmate.
+Synopsis: Three old friends are brought together by the early death of a high school classmate.
 Even while mourning his death, and perhaps because of his death, new life paths and new loves are discovered.

 Production History: Produced with C4-Theatre, Denver – 2008